physta/beautiful-jekyll/user_guide.md

 ```
 `--fc3` and `--fc2` is used to avoid new calculation of the force constants done in the previous step.

-`--pa` is used to reducte to the primitive cell.
+`--pa` is used to reduce to the primitive cell.
 This reduce the computational time.
 Here you have to introduce the primitive vectors as done in the example for the FCC structure.

 `--br` is used to fast calculation of the relaxation times.